dmiranda2791/llm-playground/README.md

 ## Overview

-This repository contains three notebooks that explore different aspects of LLM application development:
+This repository contains four notebooks that explore different aspects of LLM application development:

 1. **Agent.ipynb**: Implements a basic agent that can perform web searches using the Tavily API and maintain conversation state.
 2. **Chatbot.ipynb**: Demonstrates building a chatbot with conversation memory and custom prompt templates.
 3. **Simple LLM Application.ipynb**: Covers fundamental LLM interactions and streaming responses.
+4. **Semantic Search Engine.ipynb**: Implements a semantic search system using vector embeddings and document retrieval, with PDF processing and advanced search capabilities.

 ## Technical Stack